WESLEYAN UNIVERSITY OFFICE OF PUBLIC SAFETY

 Behind 1 Vine Street

-Parking/driveways at a wood frame residence is reserved for the residents of that house but is not guaranteed to accommodate all residents of that house and is restricted to paved areas only, not gravel/crushed stone/grass/mud/dirt.
+Parking areas/driveways at a wood frame residence is reserved for the residents of that house but is not guaranteed to accommodate all residents of that house and is restricted to paved areas only, not gravel/crushed stone/grass/mud/dirt.

-Parking on turf/grass/sidewalks is prohibited.
+Parking on turf/grass/sidewalks or walk paths is prohibited throughout campus.

 The area in front of Fauver Senior is a Fire Lane and off limits to parking.
+The Clark/Olin lot is all considered a Fire Lane with the exception of the marked Parking Spaces, which are still off limits to students unless they have a State issued Handicap Placard.

 Students are not allowed to drive on the wider walking paths around the campus, such as between Hewitt and Nicholson, into the Butterfield Courtyard and between WestCo and Clark Hall.